ethereum/populus/docs/dev_cycle.part-03.rst

 Tests and Chains
 ----------------

 For testing, we will use the ``tester`` chain again.
-It's very convenient blockchain for tests, because it resets on each run and the state is saved only in memory and cleared after each run.
+It's a very convenient blockchain for tests, because the state is saved only in memory and cleared after each run.
 In a way, this is an idea similar to running tests against a DB, where you create an ad-hoc temporary DB for the tests.

 You will run Populus tests with ``py.test``, which was installed when you installed Populus.